 The sacristy has an autonomous entrance from the outside to a corridor that divides the area of the attendance office from the area of the sacristy itself.
 Two storage spaces support the bathroom and the entrance.
 In the vestry itself there is enough space for a washbasin, table and cupboard for vestments.
 The washbasin has a direct connection of the water to the earth that is found outside through a gargoyle on the facade.
 The sacristy connects directly and discreetly with the presbytery through a door.

-Basically, all architecture takes on a role of simplicity.
+Basically, all architecture takes on a symbolic role.
 Formal minimalism coupled with the exaltation of existing nature and simple sunlight is the purest possible approach to the Divine and religious action.

 May 25, 2021